joelt2108/SplashGuardian/README.md

 Here we can see how the robot moves.
 First, after initialazing the camera, searching for a cat, the robot will start the autonomous navigation process, where the robot advance during 5 seconds or until the ultrasound sensor detects an obstacle.
 In that case, the robot will rotate on itself, repeating the process.
 If a cat is detected here, the robot will follow the cat to a specific distance and will activate the water pump.

 ![flux](https://github.com/joelt2108/SplashGuardian/blob/bdac6626d5751c185b5a642234965b51a724660c/3d_pieces/Pictures/flux.png)

+The autonomous navigation mode is perfomed with the following 3-step algorithm:

+1. Move forward for 5 seconds or until a blocking object is detected
+2. Perform a 360 degree spin while analizing the images recieved
+3. Choose a new direction rotate right or left based on position until it finds a clear path

+For all three steps the robot is constantly analyling the captured frames for cat detection.
+In case it detects one, it stops its current step and switches to patrol mode.

+Patrol mode starts whenever the robot detects a cat, then it moves forward in the cat's direction.
+In case the cat is not aligned with the robot it adjusts its rotation until it faces he cat.
+When the robot gets close enough to the cat it activates the water pump.

 # Splash Guardian App
 In addition, the robot has a complementary application for Android devices, which is responsible for sending the user a real-time photo from the robot when it detects a cat.